 Once you have had your fill of lakes continue along the River Coln to where it meets the Thames.
 From here you can paddle board all the way into London which is another of the best English SUP spots.

 Yes it’s true!
 Our capital city is fantastic place to stand up paddleboard in England.
-With the seemingly endless length of the Thames and subsidiary canals and tributaries, SUPing in the city has never been more attractive.
+With the seemingly endless length of the Thames and subsidiary canals and tributaries, to SUP in London has never been more attractive.

 But don’t think this means paddling bedside The Houses of Parliament or the London Eye.
 Not only does the city make up just a small part of what you can experience, but it would not be advised for the inexperienced.

 The gentler and friendlier spots such as Kingston-upon-Thames are where to head.
 This offers a safer place to learn and more placid water to explore.
 There are many suitable stop off points all along the bank.
 So pack a picnic and make a day of it!

 Being such a big city it is no surprise that there is a thriving SUP scene in London.
 There are SUP races you can enter plus paddle boarding clubs and many places offering hire and lessons.
 All of which makes it one of the best English SUP spots.